ygfalcon/Solsniper-zero/docs/setup.md

 ### Build

+`solhunter_zero.service_launcher.start_depth_service` automatically compiles the Rust depth service when the binary is missing, so most setups do not require manual steps.

+#### Advanced/Custom build

+If you need to build manually (for custom paths or optimizations):

 1. Install the Rust toolchain if it is not already available.
 The service is built with [`cargo`](https://doc.rust-lang.org/cargo/).
 2. From the project root run: